-- We have instituted self-isolation protocols for both suspected and confirmed COVID cases.
+- We have instituted self-isolation protocols for COVID cases.
 When a student tests positive for COVID-19, they are relocated to a separate apartment to self-isolate while they recover.
 Our staff coordinates food, supplies, and medical attention.
 The affected house also enters tailored quarantine protocols and works closely with our Emergency Response Team and UC Berkeley/City health officials to minimize risk to others and determine when it is safe to lift the quarantine.

 RESOURCES FOR BSC MEMBERS

 - All BSC members are encouraged to get regularly tested for COVID-19.

 - No-cost, no insurance required testing options in Berkeley

 - We understand that many BSC members may be experiencing financial challenges.
 Members who have difficulty paying BSC rent are encouraged to reach out to our Accounting Department for help, guidance, and payment arrangements.
 Please contact Dorothy Williams firstname.lastname@example.org for more information.

 BSC Members, what to do if:

 - You test positive for COVID-19